1mw/glang/README.md

 	- @prints (string)
 		Prints a string literal to the console.
 NOTE: @prints does not follow the normal syntax.
 		It prints all remaining characters on the line.
-Ex: @prints Hello world! will print "Hello world!" and @prints $v will print "$v".
+Example: @prints Hello world! will print "Hello world!" and @prints $v will print "$v".

 	- @printl (string)